 Top Tips for Destressing After a Hard Day at Work

-Nurse stress levels seem to be on the rise.
-In fact, stress amongst nurses is one of the most serious health issues facing nurses today.
+Traveler stress levels seem to be on the rise.
+In fact, stress amongst health care travelers is one of the most serious health issues facing travelers today.
 The job comes with a lot of emotional stressors, decision making, and responsibility.
 Wouldn’t it be ideal if the stress of the day stayed behind at the hospital?
 If those heart-pumping, shallow-breathing, muscle-tightening moments of stress couldn’t follow you home?
 The reality though is, that stress needs to be released.

-- 5 Stress-Relieving Activities for Nurses: These activities are known to help relieve stress through mindfulness, physical activity & awareness.
+- 5 Stress-Relieving Activities for Travelers: These activities are known to help relieve stress through mindfulness, physical activity & awareness.

-- TNAA Support Services: From mental health resources to clinical support, here’s how we care for your total well-being as a nurse.
+- TNAA Support Services: From mental health resources to clinical support, here’s how we care for your total well-being as a traveler.

 Stress can lead to decreased productivity, high disengagement, and frequent absenteeism.
 It causes poor judgment, inability to concentrate, moodiness, frustration, and frequent colds among a litany of other effects.
 Although there isn’t a magic switch that can turn stress off, you can take steps to release it so you don’t feel it build up.
 Here are some tips on how to de-stress after a hard day at work.